qligier/ch-epr/DocumentReference-DocumentEntry mapping.md

 Mapped to `DocumentEntry.referenceIdList`.

+## objectType
+⚠️ Absent from MHD but required in XDS.
+It should not be an issue for the PMP or the MobileAccessGateway, but others may encounter it.

 ### others
-`DocumentEntry.repositoryUniqueId` is not mapped.
-Other FHIR properties are unmapped and will be lost.
+`homeCommunityId` and `DocumentEntry.repositoryUniqueId` is not mapped.
+Other FHIR properties are not mapped and will be lost.

 ## cardinalities